General Nature of the Course

 You will do all of the assignments.
 This means you need to look at the Course Schedule often to make sure when work (reading, writing, lectures, discussions) are due.
 Keep up with all lectures, readings, discussions, writing assignments.

 You will seek all legitimate help with your course work.
 That means that when you have questions you will e-mail me immediately or come see me during my office hours on campus.
-You should also considergoing to the campus Writing Lab or Literacy Center if you need additional help.
+You should also consider taking English 67 (the Writing Lab) if you need additional tutoring.

 You will not threaten or belittle (or flame) other students in class discussions.
 DO feel free to present opposing arguments on ANY subject, but do not personally attack others in the class.